marianoiglesiasmarchese/delicious/README.md

     - State: State _(default value)_
     - Client Authentication: __Send as Basic Auth header__

+It should raise a Google OAuth login, complete with your account data.
+After this process you could see this Postman message __"Could not complete OAuth 2.0 login.
+Check Postman Console for more details."__, but don't worry, because your session key is alredy in your Postman cookies.

 __Once you have OAuth2 token in your environment, you can use it for all the request included in the collection.__

-4. On your chosed request, click __send__.
-It __should login to the application in your first request__, after this first request you can start to use each request with they main propousal. __Your Postman session will be logged in the app so you don't have to worry about this proccess again.__
+4. Close token configuration dialog, and on your chosed request click __send__.
+It __should login you to the application in your first request retrieving, it will response your user profile__.
+After this first request you can start to use each request with they main propousal. __Your Postman session will be logged in the app so you don't have to worry about this proccess again.__